TheJacksonLaboratory/PDXintegrator/docs/clinical.rst

 Note that there is a mistake in the PDX-MI, which uses a six year range instead of a five year range: 30–35 (binned in 5-year age groups)

 4. **Age at Collection**.
-Patient age when specimen was collecte in years.
+Patient age when specimen was collected in years.
 Will be binned for dispaly as above.

 5. **Diagnosis**.
 Initial clinical diagnosis.
 Note this represents the initial diagnosis and may be less precise than the histological diagnosis used in the second module.
 We will take the diagnosis codes from NCIT.
 The following shows an example triple for an individual with a diagnosis of `Central Nervous System Histiocytic Sarcoma (NCIT:C129807) <https://ncit.nci.nih.gov/ncitbrowser/ConceptReport.jsp&ns=ncit?dictionary=NCI_Thesaurus&code=C129807>`_. ::